rapid7/metasploit-framework/Meterpreter's-Configuration.md

 In the past Meterpreter has required that the stager (or stage0 as some like to call it) pass in a handle to the active socket so that it can take over communications without creating a new socket (at least in the case of `TCP` connections).
 While this feature is still required, it doesn't happen in the way that it used to.
 Instead, Meterpreter now requires that the stager pass in a pointer to the start of the configuration block.
 The configuration block can be anywhere in memory, so long as the memory region is marked as `RWX`.

+### Loading configuration in Windows Meterpreter

-Stage 1 of loading Meterpreter now utilises a new loader, called [meterpreter_loader][], which does the following:
+Stage 1 of loading Windows Meterpreter now utilises a new loader, called `meterpreter_loader` ([Win x86](https://github.com/rapid7/metasploit-framework/blob/master/lib/msf/core/payload/windows/meterpreter_loader.rb), [Win x64](https://github.com/rapid7/metasploit-framework/blob/master/lib/msf/core/payload/windows/x64/meterpreter_loader.rb)), which does the following:

 * Loads the `metsrv` DLL from disk.
 * Patches the DOS header of the DLL so that it contains executable shellcode that correctly initialises `metsrv` and calculates the location that points to the end of `metsrv` in memory.
 It also takes any existing socket value (found in `edi` or `rdi` depending on the architecture) and writes that directly to the configuration (more on this later).